mm21/trilium-alchemy/doc/sdk/guide/declarative-notes.md

 ## Custom initializer to add attributes, children

-Define {obj}`Note.init` or {obj}`Mixin.init` to add attributes and children dynamically.
+Define {obj}`Note.init` or {obj}`BaseNoteMixin.init` to add attributes and children dynamically.
 Use the following APIs to add attributes and children:

 - {obj}`Note.create_declarative_label`
 - {obj}`Note.create_declarative_relation`